 Before we get started on the main places water seepage can happen in your basement, we need to understand why this happens.

-Look around your house for standing water; this can be an indicator of high water levels in the soil and poor drainage.
+Look around your house for standing water; this can indicate high water levels in the soil and a poor outdoor drainage system.

 Leaks in Foundation

 Water seepage often happens via your basement foundation walls.
 These concrete walls, over time, develop cracks from the shifting soil and other pressures.
-If you have a concrete foundation, water can find its way into the mortar gaps.
+So if you have a concrete foundation, water can get into the mortar gaps.

 Leaks in Windows

-Even if you have new windows, water can still find its way through.
+Even if you have new windows, water can still get through.
 Water can gather in the window wells of your basement windows, and without proper drainage, that water has no place to go.
-Eventually, it finds Its way in.
+Eventually, it finds its way inside.

 For this reason, you should inspect your windows wells once a year for adequate drainage and ensure there are no cracks in the glass and that the seals are still intact.
-If you notice any cracks in the seal or glass, you should look into fixing them as soon as possible.
+If you notice any gaps in the seal or glass, you should look into fixing them as soon as possible.

 Cracks in floor

-Water coming up from the basement floor cracks is a result of hydrostatic pressure.
+Water coming up from the basement floor cracks results from hydrostatic pressure.
 It’s never fun to have water coming up through your basement floor.
 But it’s even worse when that excessive water comes up and ruins your hardwood floors or carpet.

 If you have noticed cracks in your basement floor, one idea is to put a wifi water sensor close by so that it can detect any water that may come up.

 Gaps in footing and floor

-Another place that water may find its way in is the gap between the basement wall, the footing, and the concrete floor.
+Another place that water may find its way into the home is the gap between the basement wall, the footing, and the concrete floor.
 These are poured at separate times when the home is built.
 They should be properly sealed, but basements are known to shift over time, and these shifts can cause openings or gaps.

 If you have one of these gaps in your for, you may not even notice it until the water begins to seep in.